 Kazim AliFounder & Editor / [email protected]

 Kazim Ali co-founded Nightboat Books with Jennifer Chapis in 2004 and served as its publisher from 2004-2007.
-He continues to edit books for Nightboat, manage the Nightboat Poetry Prize, and serve as President of the Board of Directors.
+He continues to edit books for Nightboat and serve as President of the Board of Directors.
 He is the author of sixteen books of poetry, fiction, essay and cross-genre work, as well as translator of works from French, Farsi and Spanish.
 He teaches at the University of California, San Diego, and lives in California.

 Stephen MotikaDirector & Publisher / [email protected]

 Stephen Motika is the Director & Publisher of Nightboat Books.
-He was for many years on the staff of Poets House in New York City.
-He is the author of the poetry collection Western Practice (2012) and the poetry chapbooks Arrival and At Mono (2007), In the Madrones (2011), and Private Archive (2016).
-He is also the editor of Tiresias: The Collected Poems of Leland Hickman (2009) and co-editor of Dear Kathleen: On the Occasion of Kathleen Fraser’s 80th Birthday (2017).
+He was on the staff of Poets House in New York City from 2004 through 2017.
+The author of the poetry collection Western Practice (2012) and the poetry chapbooks Arrival and At Mono (2007), In the Madrones (2011), and Private Archive (2016), Motika is also the editor of Tiresias: The Collected Poems of Leland Hickman (2009) and co-editor of Dear Kathleen: On the Occasion of Kathleen Fraser’s 80th Birthday (2017).

 Board of Directors